BrandonTheQA/Fully-Compliant-Pipeline/ui/README.md

 ### Environment Variables

 The app now relies on a single backend API exposed at `/api`.
-For local development the Vite dev server proxies `/api` requests to the monolith running on `http://localhost:8080`, so no additional environment variables are required.
-In production the Nginx configuration included in the Docker image forwards `/api` to the monolith service automatically.
+For local development the Vite dev server proxies `/api` requests to the eComPOC service running on `http://localhost:8080`, so no additional environment variables are required.
+In production the Nginx configuration included in the Docker image forwards `/api` to the eComPOC service automatically.

 ### Testing